 - Take your elderberry!

-If you’ve been around for any length of time, then you know I don’t think the flu shot is a good idea.
-I feel so strongly about the flu shot that I’ve written a guide, Should You Get A Flu Shot and Other Ways to Stay Healthy.
-Elderberry has been hailed as an entirely safe, natural, effective alternative remedy.
+If you’ve been following me for any length of time, then you know I don’t think the flu shot is a good idea.
+I feel so strongly about the flu shot that my team and I have written a guide, Should You Get A Flu Shot and Other Ways to Stay Healthy.
+Conversely, elderberry has been hailed as an entirely safe, natural, effective alternative remedy.
 But is it, and is there any caution that should be taken?

 Natural Remedies Warrant Caution Too